URBiNAT: Mission, Goals, Methods

 Deliverable 3.2 (D3.2) is the second deliverable of work package 3 (WP3) on citizens’ engagement.
 D3.1, submitted in month 12 of the project, reported on the strategic design, use of participatory solutions and relevant digital tools in support of the uptake of n ature-based solutions ( NBS).
 D3.2 reports on the advancements of the URBiNAT project in tailoring participatory methods and tools to city cultures for the co-design and co-implementation of NBS processes.

-From West to East, the cities of Porto, Nantes and Sofia act as frontrunners based on their demonstrated experience in the innovative use of public space with NBS.
-From South to North, the cities of Siena, Nova Gorica, Bruxelles and Høje-Taastrup share and replicate URBiNAT concepts and methodologies, acting as ‘followers’.
+Across Europe, from West to East, the cities of Porto, Nantes and Sofia act as Frontrunners based on their demonstrated experience in the innovative use of public space with NBS.
+From South to North, the cities of Siena, Nova Gorica, Brussels and Høje-Taastrup share and replicate URBiNAT concepts and methodologies, in their role as Followers

 Each city is supported by local partners, associations and research centres, as well as by ‘horizontal’ centres, universities and companies which link between cities.
-The collaboration with non-European partners, including in China and Iran, as well as with NBS observers based in Brazil, Japan, Oman and the vibrant cities of Shenyang in China and Khorramabad in Iran brings international experiences and dimension to the project.
+The collaboration with non-European partners, including in China and Iran, as well as with NBS observers based in Brazil, Japan, Oman and Khorramabad in Iran brings international experiences and dimension to the project.

 URBiNAT Partners & Community of Practice